*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 We all have used it at one time or another – and it really does make life easier in so many ways!
 But is wax paper compostable?
 How about environmentally friendly?
 Is using it impacting your carbon footprint and causing more problems for our earth?

-I dug in to find out everything I could about wax paper to help you decide if this is an item you want to use if you are opting for a more sustainable home.
+I dug in to find out everything I could to find out whether wax paper is an environmentally friendly item to help you decide if you want to use it for a more sustainable home.

 But – let’s know talk about wax paper – and with this one there is no clear cut answer and I am going to tell you why.